HarvardMapCollection/historic-black-boston-data/street-layers/README.md

 ## Street Layers

-Building a reliable historical geocoder for pre-1860s Boston requires careful, manual attention to detail, due to the lack of high-resolution map resources from that time, as well as the idiosyncratic ways nature of street development in Boston.
+Building a reliable historical geocoder for pre-1860s Boston requires careful, manual attention to detail, due to the lack of high-resolution map resources from that time, as well as the idiosyncratic nature of street development in Boston.

 Contained here are `course-street-grid` and `streets-complete`.